Warning New Alert Detection! Consult a threat Expert Today!

 - Ransomware attack every 14 seconds

 The top brass of many companies has increased their total investment in cybersecurity.
-Over 73% of them think that their companies would require the cybersecurity vendors to increase their complete requirements for additional security.
+Over 73% of them think that their companies would require cybersecurity vendors to increase their complete requirements for additional security.
 This is a significant 30% rise concerning the study conducted by the BDO Governance Survey.

 Attempted Cyberattacks in the USA

 There have been a considerable number of attempted cyberattacks in the USA over many years.
-There have been concerned Governments and Administration that have tried their level best to curb this issue in the bud but have failed to do so.
+There have been concerned Governments and Administrations that have tried their level best to curb this issue in the bud but have failed to do so.
 Concerning the current scenario, the United States can still be termed as unprepared in terms of a significant impending cyber-attacks.
 The attacks have mostly resulted in Corporate Data Loss that has resulted in problems beyond imagination for multi-national organizations.

 We would now have a look at some of the significant attempted cyberattacks in America,

-- Moonlight Maze – Operation Moonlight Maze was a carefully construct ed cyberwarfare that occurred in 1996.
+- Moonlight Maze – Operation Moonlight Maze was a carefully constructed cyberwarfare that occurred in 1996.
 The attack fundamentally affected one of the largest space organizations in the world, NASA, and even the highly protected Pentagon.
 It also affected military contractors, civilian academics, the Department of Energy, and many other noteworthy agencies in the country.
 The attack occurred through back-door channels and the network traffic was re-routed to Russia.
 It is one of the most significant strikes in the country, and the complete information amounted to three times the total height of the Washington Monument.

 - 2008 Cyberattack – The 2008 cyberattack was one of the most notable and one of the worst violations in United States Military history.
-This initiated owing to a flash drive that was infected by a particular foreign intelligence agency and left at a parking lot in front of the Department of Defense.
+This was initiated owing to a flash drive that was infected by a particular foreign intelligence agency and left at a parking lot in front of the Department of Defense.
 The drive contained coding language installed into the USB port and was then transported into U.S. Central Command, thereby affecting all of the protected systems.
 The Pentagon had to siphon this off for over 14 months, and the source was the Russian hackers themselves.

 The United States Government has given a proposed budget of over $17 billion owing to the existing cybersecurity threats in the country.
 Companies like Yahoo, Facebook, Twitter, MySpace, US Voter Database, eBay, LinkedIn have been hacked continuously, and the attacks mentioned above are in the year 2019.
 This is the reason that the Government authorities are now trying to subdue the attacks by upping the ante and improving the overall cybersecurity measures.